-This course examines the intersection of the workplace and psychology through the lens of I/O psychology.
+In this course, students will explore the intersection of the workplace and psychology.
+Students can expect to apply theory and principles to solve real life work issues.
 Topics include employee selection, performance & training evaluation, group dynamics, employee motivation & commitment, employee selection, leadership, organizational culture & development, and stress management.
-Three lecture hours per week.
-Prerequisite: Research Methods (SSCI 370) and Social Psychology (PSY 340) or Personality and Individual Differences (PSYC 308) with a C or better; 30 earned credit hours; or permission of the instructor.
+Three lecture hours per week for fifteen weeks.
+Prerequisite(s): Introductory Psychology (PSYC 101) OR Introduction to Business (BSAD 100) OR Introduction to Health Services Management (HSMB 101) AND 60 credits.

-PSYC 410 COUNSELING SKILLS AND PROCESS Fall and/or Spring, 3 credit hours
+PSYC 410 COUNSELING SKILLS AND PROCESS Spring, 3 credit hours

-An examination and practice of the skills, techniques, and process of counseling for students entering one of the helping professions.
-Specific techniques are described, demonstrated and practiced.
+In this course students will examine and practice the skills, techniques, and process of counseling for students entering one of the helping professions.
+Specific techniques will be described, demonstrated, and practiced.
 The stages of the counseling process and the goals and methods of each stage will be discussed and practiced.
-Three hours lecture per week.
-Prerequisites: Counseling Theories and Practice (PSYC 310) with a grade of "C" or better or permission of the instructor.
+Three lecture hours per week for fifteen weeks.
+Prerequisite(s): Mental Health Practice (HUSV 315) or permission of instructor.

-PSYC 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN PSYCHOLOGY
+PSYC 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN PSYCHOLOGY Fall/Spring, 1-4 credit hours